 - Pat chicken dry with paper towel

-- Place legs (skin side up for thighs) on grill for 5 minutes.
+- Place thighs skin side up on the grill for 5 minutes.

-- Turn and continue grilling and turning every 5 minutes for about 30 to 35 minutes or until chicken has reached an internal temperature of 185 degrees F.
+- Flip and continue grilling and flipping every 5 minutes for about 30 to 35 minutes or until the chicken has reached an internal temperature of 185 degrees F.

 - To get a char, apply your favorite BBQ sauce at the 20-25 minute mark, flip and apply more as you wish.